 47% is the exclusive breastfeeding rate among babies in the poorest households in 2013.

-$\mathbf{38\%}$ is the exclusive breastfeeding rate among babies in the richest households in 2013.

-PREVENT pneumonia in children by addressing underlying causes

-Global Targets & Standards SDG 3.2: End preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under-5 mortality to at least as low as 25 per 1,000 live births by 2030.
-90% national and at least 80% district or equivalent administrative unit coverage for vaccination by 2020 as per the Global Vaccine Action Plan (GVAP) DTP3 (Diphtheria-tetanus-pertussis), Hib3 (Haemophilus influenzae type B) and PCV3 (Pneumococcal Conjugate) vaccines included in the national immunisation programme. mmunisation 10 DRC Status 81% DTP3 vaccine coverage among 1-year-olds in 2018.
-81% Hib3 vaccine coverage among 1-year-olds in 2018.
-Sub-national Status Pentavalent vaccine (Penta3) coverage among 1-yea 90% in North Kivu 17% in Mongala & 129 40% in rural areas compared to 58% in urba 🄏 and in Maniema Immur 81% PCV3 coverage among 1-year-olds in 2018.
-PCV3 coverage among 1-year-olds in 2018 90% in North Kivu, 15% in Mongala & 10% in Maniema, 23% in rural areas compared to 57% in urban areas.
+38% is the exclusive breastfeeding rate among babies in the richest households in 2013.
+PREVENT pneumonia in children by addressing underlying causes Global Targets & Standards SDG 3.2: End preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under-5 mortality to at least as low as 25 per 1,000 live births by 2030.
+90% national and at least 80% district or equivalent administrative unit coverage for vaccination by 2020 as per the Global Vaccine Action Plan (GVAP)

+$\begin{tabular}{ll} Penta3 (Pentavalent vaccine) and $PCV3$ (Pneumococcal Conjugate) vaccines included in the national immunisation programme. \end{tabular}$ Pentavalent vaccine (Penta3) coverage among 1-year-olds in 2018 81% Penta3 vaccine coverage among 1-year-olds in 2018.

-Global Targets & Standards SDG 6.1: Achieve universal and equitable access to safe and affordable drinking water for all by 2030.
-6 CLEAN WATER AND SANITATION SDG 6.2: Achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women, girls and those in vulnerable situations by 2030.
+90% in North Kivu 17% in Mongala & 12% and in Maniema, 40% in rural areas compared to 58% in urban areas.
+PCV3 coverage among 1-year-olds in 2018 90% in North Kivu, 15% in Mongala & 10% in Maniema, 1-year-olds in 2018.
+90% in North Kivu, 15% in Mongala & 10% in Maniema, 23% in rural areas compared to 57% in urban areas.
+Global Targets & Standards Water, sanitation and hygiene" SDG 6.1: Achieve universal and equitable access to safe and affordable drinking water for all by 2030.
+SDG 6.2: Achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women, girls and those in vulnerable situations by 2030.
+Sub-national Status